adam2am/language-tools-with-civet/1-clear-roadmap.md

 - [x] Register the plugin in the server initialization

 ### 2.4 Evaluate Civet Dependencies
-- [x] Determine if direct Civet dependencies are needed in the language server
-- [x] Document why no parser dependency is required: Civet parsing is handled by the external VSCode Civet extension and `svelte-preprocessor-with-civet`; the language server operates on TSX output
 - [ ] If needed, add Civet as a dependency in `packages/language-server/package.json`

 ## Phase 3: Enabling Full IDE Language Features for Civet in Svelte